-A popular approach, enabling considerable computational savings, consists in the computation of an explicit MPC (EMPC) control law.
-As shown in~\cite{paper-bemporad-2002}, the MPC control input is a piecewise affine (PWA) function, which can be computed offline, eliminating the need for online optimization.
-Since the pioneering work~\cite{bemporad2000explicit}, several algorithms have been proposed to efficiently compute the EMPC control law, e.g.,~\cite{patrinos2010new,OBERDIECK2017103,bemporad2015multiparametric}.
-Still, the EMPC approach remains critical in budget-constrained and fast-sampled applications.
-On the one hand, the need for digital hardware persists; on the other hand, in many practical scenarios, the PWA function is defined by a large number of regions, whose real-time evaluation may remain critical.
-These issues are reported in, e.g., the work~\cite{wisniewski_explicit_2021}, which applies EMPC to Buck converters.

-Alternatively, fully analog circuit approaches may be considered.
-A notable result in this direction is~\cite{vichik_solving_2014}, which constructs an analog circuit that solves linear and quadratic optimization problems, thus directly applicable to MPC implementation.
-However, the applications of this method are limited due to the resulting circuit complexity.
+A widely adopted methodology, known for achieving significant computational efficiencies, involves the formulation of an explicit MPC (EMPC) control law.
+As demonstrated in~\cite{bemporad2000explicit,paper-bemporad-2002}, a piecewise affine (PWA) function can be computed offline and used to define the MPC control input, obviating the need for online optimization.
+Although several algorithms have been proposed to efficiently compute the EMPC control law~\cite{patrinos2010new,OBERDIECK2017103,bemporad2015multiparametric}, the EMPC approach still raises criticalities in budget-constrained and fast-sampled applications.
+On the one hand, the need for digital hardware persists; on the other hand, when the PWA function is defined by several regions, its real-time evaluation may remain critical: the parameters defining the function may exceed the hardware storage capacity, and identifying the region containing the current parameter may be computationally expensive~\cite{paper-bemporad-2021}.
+These issues are reported, e.g., in~\cite{wisniewski_explicit_2021}, which applies EMPC to Buck converters.
+A viable alternative is brought by custom hardware implementations.
+Notable results in this direction are~\cite{WillsTCST12_fpga} and~\cite{vichik_solving_2014}. \cite{WillsTCST12_fpga} uses a field-programmable gate array to implement an active-set algorithm to solve the QP, but its performance remains limited by the need to perform analog-to-digital and digital-to-analog conversions.
+On the other hand, \cite{vichik_solving_2014} constructs an analog circuit that solves QP, thereby making it suitable for MPC implementations.
+However, the applicability of this method is limited by the resulting circuit complexity.

-{The first contribution of this paper is a novel, completely general methodology to design a fully analog electronic circuit implementing MPC controllers for linear systems.} We begin with an EMPC design and apply state-of-the-art approaches to obtain a PWA description of the controller characterized by a limited amount of polytopic regions.
-Next, we define the circuital implementation using commercially available low-latency components: comparators, resistors, operational amplifiers (OP-AMPs), and one multiplexer (MUX).
+Here, we present a novel, general methodology for designing a fully analog electronic circuit that implements MPC controllers for affine systems.
+First, we derive an explicit MPC control law and apply state-of-the-art approaches to describe the controller in terms of a limited number of regions.
+Next, we define the circuit implementation using commercially available low-latency components: comparators, resistors, operational amplifiers (OP-AMPs), and one multiplexer (MUX).